 How We Can Help

-At Medical Negligence Direct, we work with a panel of specialist medical negligence solicitors who have years of experience in successfully handling different types of medical negligence claims, including blood clot negligence.
+At Medical Negligence Direct, we work with a panel of specialist medical negligence solicitors who have years of experience in successfully handling different type of medical negligence claims, including blood clot negligence.
 Contact us today on 0800 644 4240 to speak with one of our friendly solicitors and find out how we can help.